Flexures for Kibble balances: Minimizing the effects of anelastic relaxation: Introduction

 After exercising the mechanism for the large deflections required for velocity modes, anelastic drift from the flexures~\cite{Quinn1992} limits the accuracy obtainable from weighing in typical ABA weighing schemes (A= mass off, B= mass on).
 Ideally, this effect needs to be characterized and compensated for to allow for accuracy in weighing and systematic studies.
 An erasing or compensation procedure shall be established to provide the means for the correct operation of such mechanisms.
 Erasing procedures to reduce the influence of mechanical hysteresis are well-known to researchers familiar with the Kibble balance.
 For example, erasing procedures are needed in knife-edge balances, where plastic deformation is the leading cause of hysteresis.
 The procedure is typically a sinusoidal motion with decaying amplitude and is used to reduce errors caused by disturbances during mass exchange~\cite{SLN+01, CI14}.
-Such procedures, especially when necessary periodically after each mass exchange, as in knife edge balances, are very time-consuming and thus unfavorable.
+Such procedures are time consuming --- especially if they need to be carried out after each mass exchange.

 In the following three sections, we present fundamental investigations into the anelasticity of the flexure mechanism for the new Kibble balance at NIST~\cite{Keck2022}.
 The theoretical work can be seen as the relevant extension of existing models of anelasticity at low frequencies to describe the modes of operation in the Kibble balance.
 These models are presented in connection with experimental results from a working prototype of the new mechanism.
 Measurements of the relaxation force from the flexures in servo-controlled position feedback after defined disturbance are shown.